Holy. Spoonfuls. Of. Deliciousness. Do you know about this almost fat-free peanut butter?

 - optional: chopped bits of dark chocolate slivered almonds, lightly toasted

-- Put milk, banana and PB2 powder in a blender and blend until banana is smooth.
+- Put milk, frozen banana and PB2 powder in a blender or food processor and blend until banana is smooth.

-- Pour into a container with a lid, cover, and freeze for 1-2 hours, or until mixture starts to thicken.
+- Pour into a container with a lid, cover, and freeze for about 1 hour, or until mixture starts to thicken.

 - Stir to break up any ice crystals, and if desired add chocolate bits, nuts, or other mix-ins.